Miranda0101/MEAN_2024_03_25/README.md

 # MEAN20240325

 ### This is a general description about what you should do.
-The team lead should write the exact tickets and assign them to team members.
+The team lead should write the detailed tickets and assign them to team members.
 The Jira board will be checked during code review.
-## Team Assignments (Finish this as a team)
+## Team Assignments (Finish as a team)
 ### Apr.
 24
 1. Create main and sub modules for your project following the [best practice](https://medium.com/@shijin_nath/angular-right-file-structure-and-best-practices-that-help-to-scale-2020-52ce8d967df5)
 2. Create components and implement the layouts and styles following your UI design